yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 To fix this, Maide {{< gh-hovercard "8561" "reworked the way looping events were handled." >}}
 Now, CoreTiming automatically computes the correct time to reschedule a looping event, making the implementation significantly more precise for those types of events.
-With the change to looping events in, and noticing that the other changes Blinkhawk had added were causing serious regressions, the team opted to {{< gh-hovercard "8531" "remove the multi-threaded host CoreTiming implementation" >}}, and then {{< gh-hovercard "8591" "most of Blinkhawk's new implementation entirely" >}}, as it was still causing serious performance problems for a subset of users.
+With the change to looping events in, and noticing that the other changes Blinkhawk had added were causing serious regressions, the team opted to {{< gh-hovercard "8531" "remove the multi-threaded host CoreTiming implementation," >}} and then {{< gh-hovercard "8591" "most of Blinkhawk's new implementation entirely," >}} as it was still causing serious performance problems for a subset of users.

 But that wasn't all that changed for timing this month.
 Intel Alder Lake (Gen. 12) CPU users on Windows have long been reporting noticeable clock drift in `Super Smash Bros.
 Ultimate`, but it got a lot worse since the NVNFlinger rewrite a few months ago.
-As previously reported, the resident bunnei rabbit mostly fixed this issue in a follow-up pull request which restored the (inaccurate) behaviour of the old implementation, and the clock drift issue improved significantly for those users.
+As previously reported, the resident bunnei rabbit mostly fixed this issue in {{< gh-hovercard "8428" "a follow-up pull request" >}} which restored the (inaccurate) behaviour of the old implementation, and the clock drift issue improved significantly for those users.

 Maide, not content to just improve audio, discovered that {{< gh-hovercard "8650" "the way yuzu's NVNFlinger implementation was waiting on buffers would drift," >}} due to the same problem that was previously fixed in CoreTiming!
 Instead of reimplementing the fix here as well, he modified NVNFlinger to use a timing callback, which fixed the drifting issues in SSBU, and also resolved many longstanding issues with frametime inconsistency.